 Love blonde and brunette?
 You can opt for both hues and create a dimensional style that resembles highlights and lowlights.
 Don’t forget to add your beads, of course!

 Being a goddess doesn’t mean you can’t pick up a needle and thread.
 This bold look will motivate you to master a corset stitch.
-You can even sneak in a few charms if you’re really crafty.
+You can even sneak in a few charms if you’re crafty.

 Long goddess braids are popular, but short- and medium-length need love too.
 Here’s what you can expect if you ask a braider for a shoulder-length ponytail with charms.

 Don’t forget, you can braid in a pattern with your goddess style.
-We absolutely love this eight-pointed snowflake (or star if that’s what you prefer tall it) pattern.
+We love this eight-pointed snowflake (or star if that’s what you prefer tall it) pattern.
 The design serves as a fun peekaboo crown without having to shave.

 Are you curious about what a single goddess braid part looks like from the front?
 Here you go!

-Swooping Stitch Braid
+Slicked-Back Stitch Braid

 Red Curly Updo